NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsubsection{NeRF and SLAM}

+Sucar et al. introduced the first NeRF-based dense online SLAM model named \textbf{iMAP} (March 2021) \cite{2021imap}.
+The model jointly optimizes the camera pose and the implicit scene representation in the form of a NeRF model.
+They used an iterative two-step approach of tracking, which is pose optimization with respect to NeRF, and mapping, which is bundle adjustment for joint optimization of pose and NeRF model parameters. iMAP achieved a pose tracking speed close to the camera framerate by running the much faster tracking step in parallel with the mapping process.
+However, when combined with the much slower NeRF-based mapping step iMAP is far from achieving real-time performance. iMAP also used keyframe selection by optimizing the scene on a sparse and incrementally selected set of images.

-Building on iMAP, \textbf{NICE-SLAM} \cite{2022niceslam} (December 2021) improved on various aspects such as keyframe selection and NeRF architecture.
-Specifically, they used a hierarchical grid based representation of the scene geometry, which was able to fill in gaps iMAP reconstruction in large scale unobserved scene features (walls, floors etc.) for certain scenes.
+Building on iMAP, \textbf{NICE-SLAM} (December 2021) \cite{2022niceslam} improved various aspects such as keyframe selection and NeRF architecture.
+Specifically, they used a hierarchical grid-based representation of the scene geometry, which was able to fill in gaps in iMAP reconstruction of large-scale unobserved scene features like walls and floors in certain scenes.
 NICE-SLAM achieved lower pose estimation errors and better scene reconstruction results than iMAP.
-The NICE-SLAM also only used $\sim$1/4 of the FLOPs of iMAP, $\sim$1/3 the tracking time and $\sim$1/2 the mapping time.
+NICE-SLAM also used approximately one-quarter of the FLOPs of iMAP, one-third of the tracking time, and half of the mapping time but is still far from achieving real-time performance).

-Sucar et al. introduced the first NeRF-based dense online SLAM model named \textbf{iMAP} \cite{2021imap} (March 2021).
-The model jointly optimizes camera pose and the implicit scene representation in the form of a NeRF model, making use of continual online learning.
-They used an iterative two-step approach of tracking (pose optimization with respect to NeRF) and mapping (bundle-adjustment joint optimization of pose and NeRF model parameters). iMAP achieved a pose tracking speed close to camera framerate by running the much faster tracking step in parallel to the mapping process. iMAP also used keyframe selection by optimizing the scene on a sparse and incrementally selected set of images.

-\textbf{NeRF-SLAM} \cite{2022nerfSLAM} (October 2022) improved on existing combined NeRF-based SLAM approach by using Instant-NGP \cite{nerf2022_ngp} as NeRF model, in conjunction with a state-of-the-art SLAM pipeline, greatly exceeding previous benchmarks on the Replica dataset \cite{2019replica}.
+\textbf{NeRF-SLAM} (October 2022) \cite{2022nerfSLAM} improved on the existing NeRF-based SLAM approach by using Instant-NGP \cite{nerf2022_ngp} as its mapping module's NeRF model, in conjunction with a state-of-the-art SLAM pipeline, greatly exceeding previous benchmarks on the Replica dataset \cite{2019replica}.

+\textbf{Vox-Fusion} (October 2022) \cite{2022voxfusion} introduces a hybrid SLAM system that combines a voxel-based neural implicit surface representation with an octree structure for dynamic scene expansion.
+It encodes and optimizes each scene voxel implicitly, supports incremental mapping without prior environment knowledge, leverages a multi-process framework for heightened speed, and demonstrates improved accuracy and completeness compared to prior methods.

+\textbf{NICER-SLAM} (February 2023) \cite{2023nicerslam} is an end-to-end dense SLAM system that performs simultaneous tracking and mapping using only RGB inputs, improving on NICE-SLAM \cite{2022niceslam}.
+It introduces a hierarchical neural implicit representation based on signed distance functions (SDFs), enabling detailed 3D geometry and photorealistic novel view synthesis.
+The system leverages monocular geometric cues, optical flow, and a warping loss to guide optimization without depth supervision.
+Additionally, it proposes a locally adaptive SDF-to-density transformation tailored for indoor scene dynamics.